 BRRRR Strategy Pros

-- Economies of scale – Where owning and operating multiple rental properties at once can lower overall costs and spreading out risk.
+- Economies of scale: Where owning and operating multiple rental properties at once can lower overall costs and spread out risk.

 BRRRR Strategy Cons

-- Rehab cost – more often than not, rehabs go over budget.
-Costs can add up quickly, new issues may arise, all cutting into your return.
+- Rehab cost: Rehabs often go over budget.
+Costs can add up quickly, and new issues may arise, all cutting into your return.

-- Waiting period – the first waiting period is the rehab phase.
-The second is the finding tenants and start earning income phase.
-This second “seasoning” period is the time an investor must wait before a lender will allow a cash out refinance.
+- Waiting period: The first waiting period is the rehab phase.
+The second is the finding tenants and starting to earn income phase.
+This second “seasoning” period is when an investor must wait before a lender allows a cash-out refinance.

 BRRRR Strategy Example